Alnes Lighthouse: History

 The current lighthouse was built in 1876 and is still in operation with a few modifications.
+The lighthouse was automated in 1982 and is now owned by Giske Municipality.

-The lighthouse was automated in 1982 and is now owned by the municipality of Giske.
 The galley and the tower are open for tourists from May through October, and the old keeper's house has a café and an exhibition hall where artwork from local artists are displayed.
 There is also a small historical museum inside the lighthouse tower.
 Only a 30-minute drive from Ålesund, it is easily accessible for visitors and is one of the most visited lighthouses in Norway.